 Not exactly.
 Not at all.
 Leonov was in serious trouble.
 He couldn’t get back inside the capsule.

 “As I pulled myself back toward the airlock, I heard Pasha [his crewmate, Pavel (Pasha) Belyayev], talking to me: ‘It’s time to come back in.’
 I realized I had been floating free in space for over 10 minutes.
 In that moment my mind flickered back for a second to my childhood, to my mother opening the window at home and calling to me as I played outside with my friends, ‘Lyosha, it’s time to come inside now.'”

 Getting out of the small spaceship had been relatively easy.
 Leonov crawled into an airlock.
 He waited for the air pressure to equalize.
 Then he had slid outside.
 But Leonov’s inflated spacesuit had ballooned and stiffened.
 His hands had slipped out of his gloves.
 He could not pull himself along the tether towards the capsule.
 He could not get back through the 1.2-meter-wide airlock.

 “My suit was becoming deformed.
 My hands had slipped out of the gloves [and] my feet came out of the boots.
 The suit felt loose around my body.
 I had to do something.
 I couldn’t pull myself back using the cord.
 And what’s more, with this misshapen suit, it would be impossible to fit through the airlock.”

 Drenched in sweat, Leonov went radio silent, deciding not to speak lest the Americans were listening in.
 If he died, he would not do so publicly.

-Leonov explains that he was not alone in keeping up appearances:
+Leonov explained that he was not alone in keeping up appearances: